 Today, Berlin is the most populous city in the whole European Union, with around 3.8 million residents.
 Famed for its history, art, music, and graffiti, Berlin attracts millions of tourists each year, as well as many business travelers.
 The city’s economy revolves around the high-tech and service industries, and the metropolis is a major transportation hub.

-The site where Berlin now stands has been inhabited since at least the 9th millennium BCE, with many artifacts such as arrowheads surviving from ancient villages in the area.
+The site where Berlin now stands has been inhabited since at least the 9th millennium BC, with many artifacts such as arrowheads surviving from ancient villages in the area.
 During the Bronze Age and Iron Age, the primary residents were members of the Lusatian culture, an agricultural people notable for cremating rather than burying their dead.
-Various tribes migrated through the region, and by the 7th century CE, Slavic people populated the area.
+Various tribes migrated through the region, and by the 7th century AD, Slavic people populated the area.
 Berlin’s name likely means “swamp” in Polabian, a now-extinct Slavic language.

 The similarity between the city’s name and the modern word bear (bär in German), along with the bear on the city’s coat-of-arms, has led to a popular misconception that the city is named after the animal.
 The coat-of-arms was actually given to the city by a nobleman known as Albert the Bear, who took control of the area in the 12th century when he established the Margraviate of Brandenburg in 1157.